Leadership Recognition Banquet (LRB)

 2022-23: Phoebe Martin

-Congratulations to Amber Essenmacher for winning the Michael D. Nunnally Individual Student Volunteer of the Year Award in 2022-23!
-Amber has accumulated over 3,1239 hours of service!
-Some of Amber's community service projects include:
+Congratulations to Ahna Larson for winning the Michael D. Nunnally Individual Student Volunteer of the Year Award in 2024-25!
+Ahna has completed and logged 1,452 hours of service while maintaining a 3.82 grade point average as a student athlete!
+Some of Ahna's community service projects include:

 Recognizes an outstanding NMU student volunteer who has made an impact on the community through service.